Bob-YsPan/cartographer_launcher_ros2/README.md

    ```
    resolution = LaunchConfiguration('resolution', default='0.08')
    ```
-   This part also need to be adjust to ensure the obstacle's darkness of the map `src/cartographer_launcher/config/cartographer_2d.lua`
+   This part also needs to be adjusted to ensure the obstacle's darkness on the map `src/cartographer_launcher/config/cartographer_2d.lua`
    ```
    TRAJECTORY_BUILDER_2D.submaps.grid_options_2d.resolution = 0.08